 He gave them a quiet thanks and continued his search for his mate.
 It didn't take long to find her.

-She was dressed in the flowing summer robes of soft lavender that brought out the blush of her complexion, belt-less so he was denied the sight of her natural curves, but the loose fit revealed more to his feasting eyes.
+She was dressed in the flowing summer robes of soft lavender that brought out the blush of her complexion, belt-less so he was denied the sight of her natural curves, but the loose fit revealed the creamy expanse of her breasts.

-His heart raced, his mouth went dry, and heat stirred in him.
+His heart raced, his mouth went dry, and an intense heat stirred in his loins.

 With a few more silent strides, she was in front of him, an ethereal apparition in the moonlight.
 But like always, the other half of his soul sensed him near, and she turned to face him.
 Everything about her posture, eyes and expression were welcoming.
 He ached for her and everything in and around him urged him to make those few final movements.
 Doing so, he did not hesitate to go to her.